-Nga Whakamahere o Te Taiao - Iwi / Hapū Management Plans
+Nga Whakamahere o Te Taiao - Iwi/Hapū Environmental Management Plans

 An Iwi Management Plan is any planning document recognised by an Iwi Authority (the authority that represents an iwi and that is recognised by that iwi as having authority to do so).